 Full report at:

-designed to operate on a small scale and to deliver community
+to operate on a small scale and to deliver community benefits, known as

 1.2 Ofcom has to date licensed 231 stations over three rounds of

-either decided not to launch or have handed their licence back,
+decided not to launch or have handed their licence back, largely due to

-largely due to funding problems.
-The remainder are preparing to
+funding problems.
+The remainder are preparing to start broadcasting.
+The

-majority of stations serve a general audience in either an
+of stations serve a general audience in either an urban/suburban area

 1.4 The legislation governing community radio sets out the